Headline

 Brundage Leads Pro Forces.

-Meanwhile the pro-Olympic forces, led by Avery Brundage of Chicago, the American Olympic Committee, were equally convinced of today's voting and would carry the convention tomorrow by a substantial majority, as well as oust Mahoney from the presidency.
+Meanwhile the pro-Olympic forces, led by Avery Brundage of Chicago, president of the American Olympic Committee, were equally convinced they held the upper hand on the basis of today's voting and would carry the convention tomorrow by a substantial majority, as well as oust Mahoney from the presidency.
 Brundage warned the delegates in a speech just before adjournment that the A. A. U. was in danger of wrecking itself if it persisted in seeking to obstruct the Olympic games.

 The motion to table this resolution, made by Major Patrick J. Walsh of New York, president of the Metropolitan Association, and seconded by Roscoe Torrance, representing the Pacific Northwest A. A. U., split the convention wide open.
 The final vote, taking nearly three hours to tabulate and causing a flock of disputes, was fixed at 61 53/60 in favor of tabling the boycott resolution and 55 7/60 against.